German hydrogen train pioneer switches to cheaper battery power

 March 15, 2023

 Hyundai Doosan Infracore (HDI), the manufacturer of heavy machinery and construction equipment, has developed a hydrogen combustion engine.
 Not for passenger vehicle use but for commercial vehicles, construction equipment, and power generators.
-The 11-liter unit will be ready for mass production by This content has been archived.
-Log in or Subscribe to a level that […]
+The 11-liter unit will be ready for mass production by 2025.
+HDI has completed the design of its hydrogen combustion engine for commercial […]

 Can magic of white hydrogen be game changer for FCEVs?